mos8502/spear/README.md

 # Spear

 Spear is an android gradle plugin to facilitate writing Android instrumentation tests without the need to change your dagger setup.
-It does so by allowing mocking dagger modules.
+It does so by allowing

-In order to make this possible currently there is a limitation:
+1. Mocking dagger modules declared as kotlin objects
-Your dagger modules need to be declared as kotlin objects.
+2. Changing the instance returned by generated dagger `Factory` implementations

 **Spear** is comprised of three parts
-1. Plugin, responsible for generating/rewriting byte code to facilitate replacing modules
+1. Plugin, responsible for generating/rewriting byte code to facilitate replacing modules and instances returned by generated dagger `Factory` implementations
 2. Annotation processor, that generates adapter classes to replace and reset dagger modules
 3. Adapter library, containing the module adapter interface